The Best Comics of 2017 – Brett’s List

 It’s the first day of a new year and so that means I’m posting my “best of” listing of the top comic books for 2016.
 Generally these are comic books that came out in 2016, though some are from earlier times and I got around to reading them, or limited series that continued.
 Keep in mind, this is what I have read (and does not reflect what other contributors to this site might think, they’ll hopefully have their own lists).
 If it’s not on here, I just might not have read it.

 This was a particularly tough year of choices with some categories easily having their own top ten or twenty-five and some I struggled to even come up with one.
-2016 was a year that ongoing, maxi-series, and limited floppies seemed to blend more and more and for me as a reader I found myself shifting away from one publisher to another and as a whole enjoying graphic novels and indie comics a hell of a lot more than I have in the past.
+2017 was a year that ongoing, maxi-series, and limited floppies seemed to blend more and more and for me as a reader I found myself shifting away from one publisher to another and as a whole continuing to enjoy graphic novels and indie comics a hell of a lot more than I have in the past.

 What stood out to me?
 Check out below what made the cut!

 A comic series which easily has the top four issues of the year as well as sending Batman in new directions.
 For a a creative team to show growth in a character that’s over 75 years old is impressive.

 Writer Tom King delivers so many of the best comics of the year, it’s rather embarrassing of how much of what he’s delivered this year that’s so good.

 From “The Ballad of Kite Man” to the recent two part story of Batman and Superman dealing with Batman’s engagement, King and the various artists continually entertain and surprise.